ME Voter Resources

 rallysunsquatch.jpegVote for Justice Resources in Maine

-Read, share, and use this information to prepare for elections in Massachusetts this fall.
+Read, share, and use this information to prepare for elections in Maine this fall.
 Make sure to register to vote and remind your friends and family to participate in our elections.

 Maine has Same-Day Voter Registration, meaning you can register in person at the polls and then cast a vote at the same time.
 All you need is Maine ID and proof of residence.
 More information here!

 You do not need a reason to vote by mail in Maine.
-You can request your absentee ballot online, 3 months before the election.
+You can request your absentee ballot online, as early as 3 months before the election.
 You can also call your town clerk to request an absentee ballot.

 Work the Polls on Election Day!